An online masterclass exploring trauma, coaching and the role of the art based coach

 Booking and fees

-The fees for this online session are £95 + VAT.
+The fees for this online session are £150

-If you would like to book a place please complete the form below and I will send you an invoice and how to pay.
-Once paid your place will be secure and I will send you the Zoom link for the session.
+If you would like to book a place please complete the booking form below and I will send you an invoice and how to pay.
+Once paid your place will be secure and I will send you the Zoom link and joining information for the session.